-Flexible Daily Schedules (formerly known as Flex Schedules) determine when to water dynamically on a zone by zone basis; intervals will adjust based on weather conditions and soil moisture estimates.
+Flex Daily Schedules determine when to water dynamically on a zone by zone basis; intervals will adjust based on weather conditions and soil moisture estimates.

-Can I convert a Fixed Schedule to a Flexible Daily Schedule?
+Can I change a Fixed Schedule to a Flex Daily Schedule?

-Yep!
-Any zone can be scheduled to run on multiple schedule types.
-We do not recommend running a zone on a Flexible Daily schedule in conjunction with another schedule as it will cancel out the Flexible Daily schedule.
-This can be visually observed using the soil moisture level graphs in Flexible Daily schedules.
+While any zone can be scheduled to run on multiple schedule types, we do not recommend running a zone on a Flex Daily schedule in conjunction with another schedule, as it will cancel out the Flex Daily schedule.
+This can be observed using the soil moisture level graphs in Flex Daily schedules.

 How should I start?

 We recommend crawling before you walk.
-Start simply by adding one or two zones to a Flexible Daily schedule, be sure to remove those zones from any other schedules.
-This will help you get comfortable with the watering frequency and overall Flexible schedule behavior.
-Trying them out for a few weeks and visually inspecting your yard is the best way to fine tune your flex schedules and verify that they are working correctly.
+Start simply by adding one or two zones to a Flex Daily schedule, and be sure to remove those zones from any other schedules.
+This will help you get comfortable with the watering frequency and overall Flex behavior.
+Trying them out for a few weeks and visually inspecting your yard is the best way to fine-tune your flex schedules and verify that they are working correctly.

 What if I have a zone with mixed crop types?